tsgates/arch-wiki-markdown/wiki/Xterm.md

 the VT Options menu or with the -rv command line option.

     $ xterm -rv

+Alternatively, the same thing can be accomplished with the following X resources parameter (don't forget to reread the new resource afterwards!):

+    XTerm*reverseVideo: on

 Xterm's foreground color (the text color) and the background color may be set from the command line, using the options -fg and -bg